chadhoang/ecs154a-SS1-2020/lab4/lab4.rst

 """"""""""

 Based on the *opcode*, the ALU will perform a certain operation.
-The result of the operation is output as *rddata*.
+The result of the operation is output as *alur*.
 For details on which operation is which *op* value, check the `Operation Description`_ section above.

 Note that HLT, and HCF don't actually use the ALU.